Generative Language Models on Nucleotide Sequences of Human Genes

 \subsection{N-gram Language Models}

 For N-gram language models \cite{shannon1948mathematical}, we experimented with six different values of N, starting from one and going up to six.
 The perplexity values obtained are given in Table \ref{table:ngramresults}.
-Moreover, NLTK library \cite{nltk} was helpful for both using N-grams and calculating perplexity.
+Moreover, Natural Language Toolkit (NLTK) library \cite{nltk} was helpful for both using N-grams and calculating perplexity.